Perederenko/catalog-larashop-test/README.md

-## The "Catalog-Shop" project based on Laravel
+## The "Catalog-Shop" project build with Laravel